-1 (e) The "remaining economic life of the goods" and "reasonably predictable" fair market rent, 2 fair market value, or cost of performing under the lease agreement must be determined with reference 3 to the facts and circumstances at the time the transaction is entered into.
-4 Source: Current Section 1-201(37).
-5 Changes from current law: This Section is substantively identical to those portions of current 6 UCC Section 1-201(37) that distinguish "true" leases from security interests, except that the definition 7 of "present value" currently embedded in Section 1-201(37) has been placed in UCC Section 8 1-201(30).
-9 SECTION 1-204.
-VALUE .
-Except as otherwise provided in articles 3, 4, 5, [and 6], a person 10 gives value for rights if the person acquires them: 11 (1) in return for a binding commitment to extend credit or for the extension of immediately 12 available credit, whether or not drawn upon and whether or not a charge-back is provided for in the 13 event of difficulties in collection; 14 (2) as security for, or in total or partial satisfaction of, a preexisting claim; 15 (3) by accepting delivery under a preexisting contract for purchase; or 16 (4) in return for any consideration sufficient to support a simple contract.
-17 Source: Current Section 1-201(44).
-18 Changes from current law: As noted by the NCCUSL Style Committee, these provisions are 19 substantive rather than purely definitional.
-Accordingly, they have been relocated from Section 1-201 to this Section.
+1 to be the fair market rent for the use of the goods for the term of the renewal determined 2 at the time the option is to be performed; or 3 (2) when the option to become the owner of the goods is granted to the lessee, 4 the price is stated to be the fair market value of the goods determined at the time the 5 option is to be performed.
+6 (e) The "remaining economic life of the goods" and "reasonably predictable" fair 7 market rent, fair market value, or cost of performing under the lease agreement must be 8 determined with reference to the facts and circumstances at the time the transaction is 9 entered into.
+10 Source: Current Section 1-201(37).
+11 Changes from current law: This Section is substantively identical to those portions 12 of current UCC Section 1-201(37) that distinguish "true" leases from security interests, 13 except that the definition of "present value" currently embedded in Section 1-201(37) has 14 been placed in UCC Section 1-201(30).

-SECTION 1-205.
+SECTION 1-204.
+VALUE.
+Except as otherwise provided in articles 3, 4, 5, [and 6], a person gives value for rights if the person acquires them:

+- (1) in return for a binding commitment to extend credit or for the extension of immediately available credit, whether or not drawn upon and whether or not a charge-back is provided for in the event of difficulties in collection; - (2) as security for, or in total or partial satisfaction of, a preexisting claim;

+§ 1-204 Part 2 1 (3) by accepting delivery under a preexisting contract for purchase; or 2 (4) in return for any consideration sufficient to support a simple contract.
+3 Source: Current Section 1-201(44).
+4 Changes from current law: As noted by the NCCUSL Style Committee, these 5 provisions are substantive rather than purely definitional.
+Accordingly, they have been 6 relocated from Section 1-201 to this Section.
+7 SECTION 1-205.
 REASONABLE TIME; SEASONABLENESS.

-- 2 (a) Whether a time for taking an action required by [the Uniform Commercial Code] is 3 reasonable depends on the nature, purpose, and circumstances of the action. - 4 (b) An action is taken seasonably if it is taken at or within the time agreed or, if no time is agreed, at or within a reasonable time. - 6 Source: Current Section 1-204(2)-(3).

-- 7 Changes from current law: This Section is derived from subsections (2) and (3) of current - 8 Section 1-204.
-Subsection (1) of that Section is now incorporated in Section 1-302(b).
+8 (a) Whether a time for taking an action required by [the Uniform Commercial 9 Code] is reasonable depends on the nature, purpose, and circumstances of the action.
+10 (b) An action is taken seasonably if it is taken at or within the time agreed or, if no 11 time is agreed, at or within a reasonable time.
+12 Source: Current Section 1-204(2)-(3).
+13 Changes from current law: This Section is derived from subsections (2) and (3) of 14 current Section 1-204.
+Subsection (1) of that Section is now incorporated in Section

+1-302(b).